ethereum-optimism/community-hub/src/docs/governance/get-a-grant.md

 ### 4. The Partner Fund

 The [Partner Fund](https://gov.optimism.io/t/partner-fund-overview/5268) is a grants program run by the Optimism Foundation.
 It’s focused on strategic or larger scale grants to partners that have already achieved product market fit.
-These grants are typically larger than those made by the Grants Council.

 **How to apply:**